nerfstudio-project/nerfstudio/docs/developer_guides/pipelines/datamanagers.md

     """specifies the camera pose optimizer used during training"""
 ```

-Let's take a quick look at how the `run_train` method is implemented.
+Let's take a quick look at how the `next_train` method is implemented.
 Here we sample images, then pixels, and then return the RayBundle and RayGT information.

 ```python
 def next_train(self, step: int) -> Tuple[RayBundle, Dict]: